 Admitted to the legal profession: 2016

-Courtney joined VLA Chambers in early 2024.
+Courtney joined Victoria Legal Aid Chambers in 2024.

 Courtney is based in Melbourne but available to accept briefs all over Victoria.
 Having lived and worked in remote areas, she has a strong commitment to and understanding of the importance of regional work.